Battle of Marj al-Saffar (1303)

-The Battle of Marj al-Saffar (or Marj al-Suffar), also known as the Battle of Shaqhab, took place on April 20 through April 22, 1303 between the Mamluks and the Mongols and their Armenian allies near Kiswe, Syria, just south of Damascus.
+The Battle of Marj al-Saffar (or Marj al-Suffar), also known as the Battle of Shaqhab, took place on April 20 through April 22, 1303 between the Egyptian Mamluks and the Mongols and their Armenian allies near Kiswe, Syria, just south of Damascus.
 The battle has been influential in both Islamic history and contemporary time because of the controversial jihad against other Muslims and Ramadan related fatwas issued by Ibn Taymiyyah.
 The battle, a disastrous defeat for the Mongols, put an end to Mongol invasions of the Levant.
-The Mamluk victory was achieved mainly thanks to the leadership skills and strategic thinking of Asandamur Kurjī.
-The Mongols were surprised by the Mamluk attack.

 Previous Mongol-Muslim conflict

 A string of Mongol victories, starting in 1218 when they had invaded Khwarezm, quickly gave the Mongols control over most of Persia as well as the Abbasid Dynasty of Iraq and the Seljuk Sultanate of Rum of Asia Minor.
 Incorporating troops from vassal countries such as Cilician Armenia and the Kingdom of Georgia, the Mongols had sacked Baghdad in 1258, followed by the taking of Aleppo and Damascus in 1260.
 Later that same year, the Mongols had experienced their first major defeat at the Battle of Ain Jalut, which eventually forced the Mongols out of Damascus and Aleppo and back across the Euphrates.

 Nearly 40 years later, the Ilkhan Ghazan once again invaded Syria, retaking Aleppo in 1299.
 Ghazan defeated Mamluk forces at the Battle of Wadi al-Khazandar that same year, and Damascus quickly surrendered to him.
 After sending raiding parties as far south as Gaza, Ghazan withdrew from Syria.